Azure/AI-in-a-Box/infra/3a-api-management-setup/README.md

 From <https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest>

-It is important to note that although the billing for AOAI service is token-based (TPM), the actual triggers which throttle is on a per second basis.
-That is, if you are using a GPT-4 (8K) model with an 8K limit, and have concurrent users, the token limit is throttled at whatever the maximum is, based on the model
+It is important to note that although the billing for AOAI service is token-based (TPM), the actual triggers which rate limit is based on a per second basis.
+That is, if you are using a GPT-4 (8K) model with an 8K limit, and have concurrent users, the token limit is throttled at whatever the maximum is, based on the model limit.

 https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest

+### PTUs
-### PTUs A new Azure OpenAI Service feature Provisioned Throughput Units (PTUs) define the model processing capacity reserved for processing prompts and generating completions.
+A new Azure OpenAI service feature, Provisioned Throughput Units (PTUs), define the model processing capacity reserved for processing prompts and generating completions.

-PTUs are purchased as a monthly commitment with an auto-renewal option
+PTUs are purchased as a monthly commitment with an auto-renewal option, which reserves AOAI capacity against an Azure subscription, in a specific Azure region.

 Throughput is highly dependent on your scenario, and will be affected by a few items including number and ratio of prompt and generation tokens, number of simultaneous requests,